RyanBayne/TwitchPress/readme.txt

 backup your site files and database.

 == Changelog ==
+= 1.2.2 =
+* DEV - Notices class improved to allow easier creation of all class (color) of notices.
+* DEV - Changed Senior Developer role (seniordeveloper) to TwitchPress Developer (twitchpressdeveloper)
+* DEV - The code_twitchpress capability is no longer applied to administrators on installation.
+* DEV - New twitchpressdevelopertoolbar capability added and is only assigned to the administrator with ID:1 and TwitchPress Developers.
+* NEW - TwitchPress Developers toolbar now available.
+It will only show for users with "TwitchPress Developer" role or custom capability applied to an admin account.
+* NEW - Toolbar option for uninstalling all TwitchPress options.
+* DEV - Renamed twitchpress_main_channel to twitchpress_main_channel_name
+* DEV - New option "twitchpress_main_channel_id"
+* FIX - Channel does not exist situation reported 27th June fixed 28th June.
+* DEV - Notice will now appear when API credentials are missing, encouraging user to complete the Setup Wizard.
+* DEV - Added esc_url() to second_level_configuration_options()
+* DEV - Setup Wizard green styling replaced with purple.

 = 1.2.1 =
 * FIX - Incorrect class name prevented plugin activation.